The 2010 Toyota FJ Cruiser appeals to those who need a solid, rugged vehicle for regular off-roading—with a heavy dose of style.

 The Xterra’s interior is much roomier and more versatile than the FJ’s, which has an especially cramped backseat.

-Although it doesn't cost much more, the 2009 Toyota FJ Cruiser feels like a more expensive vehicle inside and out, which may give it an advantage over the Xterra.
+Yet the Toyota FJ Cruiser feels like a more expensive vehicle inside and out, which may give it an advantage over the Xterra.

 The Wrangler now has a full array of safety features, along with much better handling than the old version, but its interior is slightly inferior, and it still allows more wind noise than the others due to its boxy shape.